-Net Assets and Fund Balances - Net assets are reported on the government wide financial statements and are required to be classified for accounting and reporting purposes into the following net asset categories:
+Net Position and Fund Balances - Net position are reported on the government wide financial statements and are required to be classified for accounting and reporting purposes into the following net position categories:

-Invested in Capital Assets, Net of Related Debt - Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets.
+Net Investment in Capital Assets - Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets.
 Any significant unspent proceeds at year-end related to capital assets are reported as restricted funds.

-Restricted - Constraints imposed on net assets by external creditors, grantors, contributors, laws or regulations of other governments, or law through constitutional provision or enabling legislation.
+Restricted - Constraints imposed on net position by external creditors, grantors, contributors, laws or regulations of other governments, or law through constitutional provision or enabling legislation.

-Unrestricted - Net assets that are not subject to externally imposed stipulations.
-Unrestricted net assets may be designated for specific purposes by action of the Board.
+Unrestricted - Net position that is not subject to externally imposed stipulations.
+Unrestricted net position may be designated for specific purposes by action of the Board.